eldougo/disk_wipe/README.md

 # wipe
 Sanitize sdd1 mounted on /mnt

-Stop when device is full or becomes unmounted.
+Stops when device is full or becomes unmounted.